0x3bfc/iRODS/README.md

 ![Alt text] (images/iRODS-Logo.png "iRODS")

-In this repo we deploy iCAR, iRODS resources, Replica and iDROP2 web .. to run over Google Compute Engine, AWS, and Windows Azure.
+We are going to deploy iCAT, iRODS resources, Replica and iDROP2 web .. to run over Google Compute Engine, AWS, and Windows Azure.

 # Configure iRODS